-- Discuss safety planning, tele-health and the impact of COVID-19. - Discuss motivational interviewing (pg.
-53-57) and problem-solving techniques/goal setting (pg.
-57-58). - Watch the recorded visit (2 minutes) with 'Bharati' and discuss points of good practice when undertaking motivational interviewing. - Fishbowl Role-Play with advocate educator as simulated patient to practice motivational interviewing.
-See Readiness to Change - Motivation Interviewing Tool and Non-directive problem-solving goal setting tool in section 3 of your handbook (pg.
-53-58). - Discuss what to avoid in order to minimise harm.
+Discuss safety planning, tele-health and the impact of COVID-19.

+Part 2: Discuss motivational interviewing and problem-solving techniques/goal setting using the written plan tools provided in Section 3 of the participants' handbook.

+- Watch the recorded visit (2 minutes) with 'Bharati' and discuss points of good practice when undertaking motivational interviewing - Fishbowl Role-Play with advocate educator as simulated patient to practice motivational interviewing.
+Encourage participants to look at the Readiness to Change - Motivation Interviewing Tool and Non-directive problem-solving goal setting tool. - Provide feedback and discuss what to avoid in order to minimise harm (slide from WHO curriculum)